-It comes as a surprise to many that protein– a fundamental ingredient necessary for any life forms to survive can be obtained from a lot of sources.
-Vegetables rich in proteins are often missing from our daily diets, sometimes because we do not appreciate their taste or we simply do not know about its protein-delivering capability or the overall nutrition value.
+It comes as a surprise to many that protein—a fundamental ingredient necessary for any life form to survive—can be obtained from a lot of sources.
+Vegetables rich in proteins are often missing from our daily diets, sometimes because we do not appreciate their taste or we simply do not know about their protein-delivering capability or overall nutrition value.

 If this sounds like a familiar situation, we suggest you continue reading till the very end.
 There is an interesting comparison between veggies and meat as the primary source of protein.